kismetwireless/kismet/docs/dev/webui_rest.md

 | regex | Regex specification | Optional, regular expression filter |
 | wrapper | "foo" | string | Optional, wrapper dictionary to surround the data |

+##### /devices/all_devices.ekjson

+Special endpoint generating EK (elastic-search) style JSON.
+On this endpoint, each device is returned as a JSON object, one JSON record per line.

+This can be useful for incrementally parsing the results or feeding the results to another tool like elasticsearch.

-##### POST /devices/last-time/[TS]/devices `/devices/last-time/[TS]/devices.msgpack`, `devices/last-time/[TS]/devices.json`
+##### POST /devices/last-time/[TS]/devices `/devices/last-time/[TS]/devices.msgpack`, `devices/last-time/[TS]/devices.json`, `devices/last-time/[TS]/devices.ekjson`

-Dictionary containing the list of all devices new or modified since the server timestamp `[TS]`, a flag indicating that the device list has drastically changed indicating that the entire device list should be re-loaded, and a timestamp record indicating the server time this report was generated.
+List containing the list of all devices which are new or have been modified since the server timestamp `[TS]`.

+If `[TS]` is negative, it will be translated to be `[TS]` seconds before the current server timestamp; a client may therefor request all devices modified in the past 60 seconds by passing a `[TS]` of `-60`.

 This endpoint is most useful for clients and scripts which need to monitor the state of *active* devices.
-This is used by the Kismet Web UI to update changed devices.

-This endpoint expects a variable containing a dictionary which defines the fields to include in the results; only these fields will be sent.
+This endpoint accepts a field simplification dictionary which defines the fields to include in the results; only these fields will be sent.

 Optionally, a regex dictionary may be provided to filter the devices returned.